Tasmania is an island that has a rich heritage, and only a few people living in it. As of 2016, it only has a population of more than 500,000.

 One of Tasmania’s most visited destinations is a market – and a nice one at that, too.
 The Salamanca Market is comprised of vendors selling fresh fruits, organic produce, and handmade crafts.
 You can also find trendy bars, inventive restaurants, and even quiet cafes in the market.
 A lot of things can be bought from the market, which is why many tourists drop by for their fresh and organic fix.

 Image credits to inspirationseek.com

 Bay of Fires is easily the most beautiful beach in Tasmania.
-It got its name back in the late 1700s when Captain Tobias Furneaux thought he was seeing flames along the coast when apparently, it was just the rocks.
+It got its name when Captain Tobias Furneaux thought he saw flames along the coast.
+Turns out it was just the rocks.
 The area is good for fishing, surfing, camping, swimming, and boating.
-Do come early though, as the beach can be used during the day only.

 Tasmania is surely a place full of picturesque attractions.
 Plan your trip now and enjoy!